southernsun/otr/documentation/README.md

 ## Planning
  + [ ] Get Build going on CI (fan of circleci...suggest main author get initial build then provides access to me and others.) then running tests.
+ bk: i had already setup azure devops pipeline.
+We can still consider circleci?
+I already had it running against travisci but removed that.
  + [ ] Planning for test app (Suggest Avalon)
+ bk: will need to look into this...